alexwlchan/alexwlchan.net/src/_drafts/sans-i-o-programming.md

 {% slide_image :deck => "sans_io", :slide => 30, :alt => "Example code for using slack-sansio with requests." %}

-Second example is calling the Slack API with a slack-sansio Slack library
+My second example is calling the Slack API with [the slack-sansio library](https://pypi.org/project/slack-sansio/).

-We will create a `CHAT_POST_MESSAGE` object and a dict that contains our payload data.
+We create a `CHAT_POST_MESSAGE` object and a dict that contains our payload data.
-This library has an abstract class, and it asks you to fill in this `_request` method, which processes a simple HTTP request.
+This library has an abstract class `abc.SlackAPI`, and it asks you to fill in this `_request` method, which processes a simple HTTP request.
 The class does all the work to turn your query object into an HTTP request, and then calls this `_request` method.
-It provides an implementation in Requests, or in curio, or in asyncio or whatever, and it's easy to build new HTTP implementations on top of that if you need them.
+It provides an implementation in Rrquests, or in curio, or in asyncio or whatever, and it's easy to build new HTTP implementations on top of that if you need them.

 The core of the library doesn't change.
 That's another nice example to look at.